Surrey Wedding Photographer Hylands House The Horah

 I’m an experienced Jewish wedding photographer based on the borders of Surrey and London.

-I treasure Jewish Weddings, which are great fun and embrace a range of Jewish religious traditions and laws.
+I treasure Jewish Weddings, which are great fun and embrace many Jewish religious traditions and laws.
 So I’m familiar with the different traditions of a Jewish wedding that make them so unique and fun.

-I have experience documenting beautiful Jewish weddings, and I’ve been fortunate to capture many stunning Jewish weddings.
+I have experience documenting beautiful Jewish Weddings and have been fortunate to capture many stunning ones.
 So you are in safe hands with me.

-You will receive a fantastic set of photographs with all the best moments and emotions of your fun celebrations, beautiful portraits of you as a couple and family photographs too.
+You will receive a fantastic set of photographs of all the best moments and emotions of your fun celebrations, beautiful portraits of you as a couple, and family photographs, too.

 As Featured On